Difference Between Annuity and Pension

-These types of annuities are not affected by changes in interest rates or market fluctuations and are thus the safest types of annuities.
-Types of fixed annuities are Immediate Annuity and Deferred Annuity.
+These annuities are not affected by changes in interest rates or market fluctuations and are thus the safest types of annuities.
+Types of fixed annuities are immediate annuity and deferred annuity.
 In an immediate annuity, the investor receives payments as soon as he makes the first investment.
-In a deferred annuity, the money is accumulated for a predetermined period before the payments begin
+In a deferred annuity, the money is accumulated for a predetermined period before the prices begin

 #2 – Variable Annuities

-These annuities as the name suggests are variable in nature and give an opportunity for investors to generate a high rate of returns by investing in equity or bonds.
+These annuities, as the name suggests, are variable and allow investors to generate a high rate of returns by investing in equity or bonds.
 Income will depend on the performance of these assets.
-This is meant for investors who are ready to take the risks.
+It is meant for investors who are ready to take risks.

 Following are the main types of Pension

 #1 – Defined Benefit Plan

 In a defined benefit plan, the employer is responsible for making all the investment decisions and ensuring that there are sufficient funds available to pay for future pension plans.
 If there is a shortfall for funds, then the employer must pay the difference